inv4fee2020/pli_node_conf/node_backup_restore.md

             drwxrwxr-x   2 nmadmin nodebackup       4096 Apr 13 10:09 plinode_backups

+---
+#### Restore the conf files

-  6. Now we progress to restore the "conf" files so that we have all our credentials and variables necessary for the re-install of the node software.
+  1. Now we progress to restore the "conf" files so that we have all our credentials and variables necessary for the re-install of the node software.
      During this step you will be prompted for your origianl _KEYSTORE PASSWORD_ so best to have it to hand ready for pasting into the terminal.

-  7. Lets kick off the "conf" files restore by running the main restore script;
+  2. Lets kick off the "conf" files restore by running the main restore script;

         ./_plinode_restore.sh

-  8. Now to selecting the type & date-time stamp backup file to restore.
+  3. Now to selecting the type & date-time stamp backup file to restore.
 You should be presented with a list of files similar to the following;
      **NOTE ::** _The list of files that you see will be dependent on how many backups you have performed._